spacetelescope/action-publish_to_pypi/README.md

 # Automatic publication of Python packages to PyPI

 This repository defines a Github action to provide opt-in automatic publication of Python packages to PyPI upon qualifying Github release events.
+It also defines separate custom Github action steps for building Python wheels and source distributions, validating repository metadata, and publishing to PyPI.
 This repository does not need to be cloned or interacted with in order to take advantage of the service.
 See below for documentation.